 BY BUS (FROM MÀLAGA)

-Although the journey time is longer than driving, taking the public bus from Málaga to Ronda on a day trip is possible.
+Although the journey time is longer than driving, a day trip from Málaga to Ronda by public bus is possible.

 The trip takes approximately 2 hours and 30 minutes, and regular departures are made from the centrally located bus station, Estación de Autobuses.